michaeltal/BodyMetric/README.md

 - Calculates BMI when a height is provided
 - Existing goal values and height are preloaded when available
 - Optional Node.js backend for shared data storage
+- View 7‑day rolling averages with trends compared to the prior week

 ## Getting Started